AndrewKozinsky/explainIt_2025/AI.md

 — `infrastructure` — a tool for creating Docker-compose files

 ## Front-end part
+A Next.js project with Apollo GraphQl and SCSS.
 — prefer ordinary functions rather than arrow functions.
 Use arrow functions only if this way gives better readability or scoping.
 — try to avoid excessive nesting and deeply nested conditionals.
 — use meaningful variable and function names.